 If you get past the roadblocks, it’s time to discuss what can and can’t be done sexually.
 An act of sex need not result in orgasm for both of you if one of you is unable or doesn’t feel like it.
 If pain or other problems makes prolonged intercourse difficult but you both want to have intercourse, do it for a short time then move to other activities.
 Experiment with different potions, and make use of pillows for comfort or to change positions slightly.
 Don’t think a lack of erection means no sexual desire, and realise that an unerect penis can be stimulated to orgasm by hand, mouth, or vibrator (more on dealing with erection problems).
 If nothing else is possible, you can lie together and snuggle and talk while the one who feels desire self stimulates to climax.
 Even better, their partner can start the process, or wait until climax is close and finish it.

 - Orgasm is a natural sleep aid.

 - Some people with chronic illness or disability find it very fulfilling to satisfy their spouse sexually.
-Do not assume it is loving to stop asking or to say no to an offer.
-Your spouse may need to be sexual even if they do not climax or find what they do a bit uncomfortable.
+Don’t assume it’s loving to stop asking or to say no to an offer.
+Your spouse may need to be sexual even if they don’t climax or find what they do a bit uncomfortable.

-One final word: If you are the one who is ill or disabled, please do not ignore the fact that your wife still has a need to be intimate with you, and still has sexual urges.
+One final word: If you’re the one who’s ill or disabled, please don’t ignore the fact your wife still has a need to be intimate with you, and still has sexual urges.
 Put your pride, shame, fear, and whatever else aside and do all you can to be there for her in every way possible.
 She needs to talk, she needs non-sexual touch, and she needs sex in any way you can provide it for her.